 Remodeling a Regular Bathtub

-There are 2 ways to accommodate people with limited mobility.
-The first is installing a handicap bathtub.
+There are two ways to accommodate people with limited mobility.
+The first is installing a handicapped bathtub.
 The second is less pricey, but it offers fewer options.
 It requires removing a part of the outer bathtub wall and placing a ledge over the opening to allow walk-in access.
 For more comfort, a water-tight door may be fitted to ensure that the tub is tightly sealed.

 Extra-Deep Handicap Bathtubs

 The extra-deep bathtub is of the same height as the regular bathroom counter.
 It allows bathing while seated.
 The user enters the bathtub over a threshold that is 6-inches above the ground and sits over a molded seat.
 When the door is tightly sealed, the user may turn on the water and fill the bathtub up to shoulder level.
 These bathtubs come in a variety of models.
 Some are square-shaped, while others look just like regular bathtubs.
 Other models are equipped with power seats.

 Persons with restricted mobility may choose an easy access tub, equipped with a door that opens outwards.
 Some models are additionally fitted with a sit-and-pivot chair which facilitates transfers.

 All handicap bathtubs are equipped with hand-held showers, but some models also have an overhead spray and a shower curtain.
 Some bathtubs are fitted with separate controls for the overhead shower head and the bathtub filler.
 This option is especially useful as water sprayed on the user’s face has to be cooler than the average temperature of the bath.
 Another option is to choose a bathtub that is fitted with an adjustable height shower nozzle.
 The nozzle is attached to a sliding track so that the user adjusts it to the most comfortable position.